Healthcare Training Institute - Quality Education since 1979

 Using these criteria, I map out a line of questioning that will adapt for each client.

-On this track, we discussed depression co-occurring with anxiety disorder.
+In this section, we discussed depression co-occurring with anxiety disorder.
 We went over primary depression; primary anxiety disorder; and when both depression and anxiety disorder are primary.

-On the next track, we will examine three types of phobias which result in anxiety.
+In the next section, we will examine three types of phobias which result in anxiety.
 The three types we will examine are simple phobias; blood-injury phobias; and illness phobias.